fwojcik/smhasher3/hashes/README.latersteps.md

-This document covers things that only become required when you are done developing your hash or when you are implementing an existing hash.
+This document covers things that generally only become needed when you are done or almost done developing your hash, or when you are implementing an existing hash.
 It starts with a crash course on templates, which you can easily skip if you are already familiar with them.

 [[_TOC_]]